secretstartups/handbook/support/support-time-off.html.md

    - The status text should contain one of the following strings: 'OOO', 'PTO', 'Parental Leave', or 'Friends and Family'
    - And the emoji should be one of the following: `:palm_tree:`, `:beach:`, `:beach_umbrella:`, `:beach_with_umbrella:`, `:ferris_wheel:`, `:thermometer:`, `:face_with_thermometer:`, `:red_circle:`, `:bulb:`, `:sun_with_face:`.

-## How Support Handles Pandemic Support Days
+## How Support Handles Family and Friends Days

-During [Pandemic Support Days](/company/pandemic-support-day/#upcoming-pandemic-support-days) GitLab Support continues to operate as normal.
-During the month of a Pandemic Support Days you should book off a day of your choosing to spend as you please.
+During [Family and Friends Days](/company/pandemic-support-day/#upcoming-pandemic-support-days) GitLab Support continues to operate as normal.
+During the month of a Family and Friends Days you should book off a day of your choosing to spend as you please.
 Please follow the same guidelines as you would in [Choosing Time Off](#choosing-time-off).

 ## How Support Handles Holidays